TumblThreeApp/TumblThree/README.md

 * You can find useful information about How and What you can contribute to the TumblThree project [here](Contributing.md).
 * Also see the [wiki page for ideas of new or missing features](https://github.com/TumblThreeApp/TumblThree/wiki/New-Feature-Requests-and-Possible-Enhancements) and add your thoughts.

+## Contributors ✨

+Last but not least see also the list of [contributors](Contributors.md) who participated in this project.